 Cornerstone Worli

 People also ask.

-What is MahaRERA and why does it matter?
+What is MahaRERA and why does it matter when buying property in Mumbai?

-The Maharashtra Real Estate Regulatory Authority (MahaRERA) is the state regulator for residential and commercial real estate.
-Every project sold to the public in Maharashtra must be registered.
-The registration requires public disclosure of carpet areas, possession dates, amenities, and any project-level litigation.
-Always verify the registration number at maharera.maharashtra.gov.in.
+The Maharashtra Real Estate Regulatory Authority (MahaRERA) is the state regulator for residential and commercial real estate, established under the RERA Act 2016.
+Every project sold to the public in Maharashtra must be registered with MahaRERA.
+Registration requires public disclosure of carpet areas, possession dates, amenities, project finances, and any litigation.
+Always verify the registration number at maharera.maharashtra.gov.in before paying any token amount.
+For Cornerstone Worli, the MahaRERA registration is P51900005370.

-An Occupation Certificate is issued by the BMC certifying that the building has been constructed as per approved plans and is fit for occupation.
+An Occupation Certificate is issued by the Brihanmumbai Municipal Corporation (BMC) certifying that the building has been constructed as per approved plans and is fit for occupation.
 Without an OC, you cannot legally occupy a flat, get municipal water/electricity connections in your name, or sell the flat to a future buyer.
 For ready-to-move purchases, OC is non-negotiable.
+For projects with phased OC (such as part-OC scenarios), confirm the certificate covers your specific floor and unit.

 A leave-and-licence is the legal document used in Maharashtra for residential rentals.
-It must be registered with the sub-registrar (mandatory for tenancies over 12 months), with stamp duty of 0.25% of total rent + ₹1,000 fixed registration.
-The registered agreement is what protects both parties legally.
+It must be registered with the sub-registrar — mandatory by law for any tenancy over 12 months — with stamp duty of 0.25% of total rent + ₹1,000 fixed registration fee.
+The registered agreement is what protects both landlord and tenant legally if there is a dispute over rent, deposit, or possession.

-What stamp duty do I pay in Maharashtra?
+What stamp duty do I pay when buying or renting in Maharashtra?

-For a sale, stamp duty is approximately 5% of agreement value (with concessions for women buyers and certain dates) + 1% registration.
-For rentals, stamp duty is 0.25% of total rent across the tenancy term + ₹1,000 fixed registration.
-Stamp duty is paid by the buyer (sale) or tenant (rent) by convention.
+For a sale, stamp duty is approximately 5% of agreement value (with concessions of up to 1% for women buyers and certain promotional windows) plus 1% registration.
+For rentals, stamp duty is 0.25% of total rent across the tenancy term plus ₹1,000 fixed registration.
+Stamp duty is paid by the buyer (sale) or tenant (rent) by Maharashtra convention, though this can be negotiated.

-Keep originals of: registered Agreement for Sale, share certificate, Society NOC, OC, last 2 years of property tax receipts, and your registration receipt.
-For tenants, keep originals of the registered leave-and-licence.
+Keep originals of: registered Agreement for Sale, share certificate from the housing society, Society NOC, Occupation Certificate, last 2 years of property tax receipts, encumbrance certificate, and your stamp duty / registration receipts.
+For tenants, keep originals of the registered leave-and-licence agreement.
 Lose the share certificate and you face a 30 – 90 day reissue process.
+Store all of these in a safe deposit locker.

+Cornerstone Worli